Mathématique: Chapter 80

 “STRONG WORDS.”

-Strong words,” Woolsey echoed placatingly, “but rather than attempting to place blame, might I suggest that a better use of your time might be—”
+Strong words,” Woolsey echoed, “but rather than attempting to place blame, might I suggest that a better use of your time might be—”

-McKay ignored Woolsey and fixed Young with an incensed look.
+McKay, incensed, ignored Woolsey and fixated on Young.
 “Sheppard came back here with an ALTERAN CRYSTAL ON HIS PERSON.
 Which, I am ASSUMING he didn’t tell ME about because I would have pitched THIS FIT on EARTH and PREVENTED IT.”

 “I didn’t know.”
 Young projected as much calm as he could muster.
 “I’m guessing Landry wanted the crystal offworld for the same reason he wanted Rush offworld.
 Better security.
 Farther from the Lucian Alliance.”

 McKay’s glare toned itself down.
 “We’ve got labs activating everywhere.
 We’ve got equipment turning itself on.
 Dangerous equipment.
-We’ve got city-wide systems in the green that we deliberately keep power out of.
+We’ve got city-wide systems lighting up that we deliberately drain power from.
 We’ve got new circuitry in play, all of it tied to the control chair.
 We have a missing crystal—”

-“Technically not missing,” said a Czech scientist with flyaway hair and glasses.
-“I mean, it’s there, the data is clear.”
+“Technically not missing,” said a Czech scientist with flyaway hair and wire-rimmed glasses.
+“I mean, it’s there.
+The data is clear.”
 He gestured at the screen.
-“It’s there, Rodney.
-It’s in the network.”
+“It’s there, Rodney; it’s in the network.”

 “Not possible.”

-“We’re literally seeing it,” the other man said.
+“We’re literally seeing it,” the Czech scientist said.

-“Yes,” the Czech scientist replied, seemingly dead serious.
+“Yes,” the Czech scientist replied, dead serious.
+“He was searched.
+It’s not on his person.”

 The Czech scientist stood.
 “Radek Zelenka.”
 He offered Young his hand.